JManey/express-backend-template-with-moch-chai/README.md

-This is a template for backend projects using nodejs with express and mocha/chai for testing.
+This is a template for backend projects using typescript with nodejs, express, and mocha/chai for testing.